By Edvard Munch - National Museum of Art, Architecture and Design, Public Domain, https://commons.wikimedia.org/w/index.php?curid=98294410

 Edvard Munch’s The Scream captures a feeling of deep worry and fear that many people, especially teenagers, can relate to today.
 The painting shows a figure with a twisted face and a swirling, chaotic background, which reflects the stress and anxiety many young people feel in a world filled with social media and the pressure to always be online.

 The Scream is a powerful way to start a conversation about how social media affects students’ emotions and mental health.
-It helps us think about ways to find balance in our digital lives, focusing on real human connections instead of being constantly plugged in.
+It encourages us to think about ways to find balance in our digital lives, focusing on real human connections instead of being constantly plugged in.
 The painting reminds us that it’s okay to step back, take a breath, and find peace away from the noise of the online world.

 🔍 Silent observation sharpens your senses.
 When you stay quiet, you might notice more details around you, like colors, smells, and tiny movements.